Revisiting the Neural Tangent Kernel: the role of large width and depth

-Our results apply to arbitrary data with support on the sphere and, in contrast to previous literature, do not require any assumptions on the spectrum of the Hermite expansion or the Mercer decomposition of the kernel.
-In contrast to \citet{hanin2020finite}, we study the deterministic limit of the neural tangent kernel when the width is much larger than the depth: while we allow the depth to increase to infinity, the rate at which it does so is much slower than the widths of the hidden layers of a neural network.
-We offer a summary of results in relation to ours in table~\ref{tab:litrev} in Appendix~\ref{sec:related_work_appendix}.
+Our results apply to arbitrary data with support on the sphere.
+Crucially, we relax several constraints found in prior literature.
+For instance, our approach avoids assumptions regarding the spectrum of the Hermite expansion, the Mercer decomposition of the kernel, or the non-invertibility condition utilized by~\citet{xiao2020disentangling} (see Theorem~\ref{thm:deep_stable_ntk} and the detailed discussion following it).
+While the kernel of Proposition~\ref{prop:theta_recursive} does converge to a constant matrix, the output mentioned in 2) can be stabilized by properly scaling the depth with respect to the size of the dataset.
+We achieve this key result by making use of detailed asymptotic analysis.
+Finally, our work is distinct from the setting of \citet{hanin2020finite, seleznova2022analyzing}, which relates large stochastic fluctuations in the NTK to a large depth-to-width ratio.
+We instead study the deterministic limit of the neural tangent kernel when the width is much larger than the depth: while we allow the depth to potentially increase to infinity, the rate at which it does so is much slower than the widths of the hidden layers of a neural network and the size of the dataset.

+Taken together, these contributions provide a more comprehensive theoretical understanding of scaling in neural networks.
+By detailing how features can be recovered in the infinite-width limit, we nuance the ``lazy regime'' characterization and underline a latent capacity for representation changes over time.
+Furthermore, by establishing a well-behaved output for infinite-depth networks despite representation power degeneracy, our work motivates the re-evaluation of the NTK for fully-connected ReLU networks and highlights the importance of using theoretical tools that match experimental settings.

-\section{Related Work}
+\section{Related work}